Other Americas

 Gold coinage in Brazil never matched LMU coinage.
 However, are several silver coins mirrored LMU coinage between the 1860s-1910s.

 ##gold standard country later - but rarely convertible (here).
-In 1846 gold was matched to British sovereign (by ratio, not 1-1)
+In 1846 gold was matched to British sovereign (by ratio, not on a 1:1 basis)

-[Further research — lots of small changes in silver content.
-Especially the unusually high silver content of the 1835-1848 200 Reis]
+[Further research — many mall changes in silver content.
+Also to review the unusually high silver content of the 1835-1848 200 Reis]

 1868-1869